drewgjerstad/mozambique-migration-analysis/README.md

 ## Our Approaches
 The diagram below provides a high level overview of our approach to analyzing the Mozambique dataset using classification analysis.
-For our association analysis, we use the same data preprocessing shown on the left half of the diagram and then follow the steps outlined in the `association_analysis.ipynb` notebook.
+For our association analysis, we use the same data preprocessing shown on the left side of the figure and then follow standard procedures to generate candidate itemsets which are pruned using the Apriori algorithm for our association analysis.
+These steps are outlined in the `association_analysis.ipynb` notebook.

 <img src="assets/data-pipeline.png" alt="Data pipeline" height="400">

+_Figure 1: Data Preprocessing Pipeline_

 ### Data Preparation
 In this project, we used two main approaches to analyze the Mozambique dataset: